 ● 1959-60 Congolese win independence from the Belgian Empire.

-● 1947 Gandhi’s efforts from 1930 on were key to removing the British from India.
+● 1947 Gandhi’s efforts — and those of Bacha Khan’s unarmed peace army — from 1930 on were key to removing the British from India.

 ● 1947 Mysore population wins democratic rule in newly independent India.